Is Russian influence in Bangui disguised as culture? – DW – 10/28/2024

 Behind the cultural curtain

-One of the central players in the Russian presence is Dmitri Sytyi, a 35-year-old marketing expert and economist, who heads Russian House, the Russian cultural center in the CAR's capital, Bangui.
+One of the central players in the Russian presence is Dmitri Sytyi, a 35-year-old marketing expert and economist, who heads Russian House, a Russian cultural center in the CAR's capital, Bangui.

 Sytyi likes to talk about Russian courses and evenings of Russian music and theater for locals.